Featured

 Arrival of The Year of the Fire Horse

-Chinese New Year comes with the first new moon of the lunar calendar – this year it falls on 17th February in 2026, and heralds the beginning of the fifteen day spring festival.
+Chinese New Year comes with the first new moon of the lunar calendar – this year it falls on 17th February 2026, and heralds the beginning of the fifteen day spring festival.
 Celebrations vary depending on the country or region, but there are a few common traditions.

 Celebrations as the new lunar year arrives.